Desert Moon House:

 The only modifications that should be needed for an actual wheel chair user are the kitchen counter and the bathroom sink.
 Perhaps also the shower.

-Besides using passive solar heat, the house is super-insulated with thick double walls (R-32) with staggered studs, to avoid thermal bridging.
+The house is super-insulated with thick double walls (R-32) with staggered wooden studs, to avoid thermal bridging.
 The ceiling is insulated to R-60, twice the local building code.
 Some houses in the area have a vestibule, which works like an air lock to keep cold air out when entering the house.
 There was not room for one in this small house, and it would have been cumbersome for the traffic between the kitchen and the outdoor cooking area.
-With the door placed out of the typical wind, it has not been needed, either.
+With the front door placed out of the typical wind, it has not been needed, either.

-The house has a greywater system, which takes waste water from the bathroom shower, sink and washer and deposits it into a large underground rock bin outside the house, where it waters a tree.
-Greywater systems extend the life of the septic system tremendously and save a lot of water for watering the trees.
+The house has a greywater system, which takes waste water from the bathroom shower, bathroom sink and washer and deposits it into a large underground rock bin outside the house.
+The kitchen sink cannot legally drain to a graywater system.
+Greywater systems extend the life of the septic system tremendously and save a lot of water for watering trees.
 It is legal only in a few states, including Arizona.
 This system has a valve that either directs the greywater to the rock bin or to the septic system, which may soothe some building inspectors.

 Ventilation is important for a tight house.
 It helps airing out the new house at the start and later it prevents moisture and odors from building up inside.
 Bathing releases a lot of moisture into the air and so does cooking.
 It can condense in colder areas of the house and eventually cause mold problems.

 Several windows in this house can be left open during most weather conditions, due to overhangs, which is a very useful feature.
-This author has watched other owners of new houses having to run home to close their windows when a possible rain shower was approaching, because their windows were not protected like these.
 The large roof overhang on the north side protects those windows, while the porch roof protects the kitchen window.
 On the southwest corner of the house, where most winds come in, is a special window designed only for ventilation.
 It is a small (2 ft x 2 ft, 60 cm x 60 cm) awning window, that hinges on the top and is located high on the wall, so it is also protected by the two-foot roof overhang.
 This window has been particularly helpful.
 And the high location from the ground also meant less dust coming in that way.

 The outbuilding is heated and fully insulated.
 It houses the washing machine, a clothesline, two pumps and the batteries for the solar systems.
 Those are all items best kept outside the main house.